 The publication period is a 30-day period in which anyone in the world can file a trademark opposition against your application.
 A potential opposer can also request up to an additional 90 days in which to file a trademark opposition by submitting a request for an extension of time to oppose your application and paying the applicable government fees.
 It isn’t unusual for a potential opposer to file an extension of time to oppose your application and then choose not to follow through with a formal opposition.
 But, sometimes an opposition is filed and that opposition needs to be resolved in some manner before the USPTO takes further action on your application.

 What Happens After My Trademark is Published for Opposition?

-If no opposition is filed and your trademark application was filed under either Section 1(a) (use in commerce) or Section 44(e) (foreign registration), then the USPTO will issue the Certificate of Registration about 6-8 weeks after the expiration of the opposition period.
+If no opposition is filed and your trademark application was filed under either Section 1(a) (use in commerce) or Section 44(e) (U.S. application based on a foreign registration), then the USPTO will issue the Certificate of Registration about 6-8 weeks after the expiration of the opposition period.
 On the other hand, if your trademark application was filed under Section 1(b) (intent to use), the USPTO will instead issue the Notice of Allowance.
 You will then have six months in which to file the Statement of Use or a Request for an Extension of Time to file the Statement of Use.
 Once the Statement of Use is filed and accepted, the USPTO will issue the Certificate of Registration.